Supiidu/supiidu/README.md

   - 🎓 Student of **Systems Analysis and Development**
   - 💻 Focused on back-end development with Python
-  - 🎯 Interested in technology and anime
+  - 🎯 Interested in technology!
   - 🚀 Always looking to learn and improve!
 </details>